zturtledog/fez-ui/README.md

 keydown\
 keytapd

 ## coming someday (maybe)
+*(feature creep be like)*\
 colorpicker\
 draggables        -- a window lke structure that can be dragged(offset can be applied)\
+    |- dragable docks  --to manage the positions of windows
-survansii suport -- a type of string formating\
+survansii support -- a type of string formating\
-graphs           -- like with equations and things.
+graphs            -- like with equations and things.\
+theme systems     -- a way of managing color themes

 ## getting started